Advertisement

 ProsCons

-Bright, vibrant 6.5-inch Super AMOLED with 90HzSlow Dimensity 6100+ chip; struggles with heavy multitasking
+Bright, vibrant 6.5-inch Super AMOLED with 90HzSlow Dimensity 6100+ with only 4GB of RAM

-Headphone jack, microSD and side fingerprint sensorSingle speaker; no charger in box
+Headphone jack, microSD and side fingerprint sensorSingle speaker; no charger in the box

 Bottom line

-In 2026 the Samsung Galaxy A15 5G is a smart clearance buy rather than a category leader.
-If you find it well under $170 and you want a great budget screen, a battery that lasts two days, a headphone jack and years of Samsung security updates, it remains an easy recommendation for first phones, kids, backups and anyone who just needs a phone that works.
-But if it is priced close to the Galaxy A17 5G, spend the small premium for the newer Exynos chip, Gorilla Glass Victus, camera OIS and six-year update promise.
+In 2026 the Samsung Galaxy A15 5G is a price-driven buy rather than a category leader.
+At about $137 new - or $50 to $90 used - you get a great budget screen, two-day battery life, a headphone jack and Samsung security patches into 2028-2029, which makes it an easy call for first phones, kids, backups and anyone who just needs a phone that works.
+Pay much more than that and the maths breaks: the Galaxy A16 5G matches it on price with a faster chip, and the Galaxy A17 5G adds 8GB of RAM, OIS, Gorilla Glass Victus and six years of updates for around $170.
 Buy the A15 5G for the price; buy the A17 5G for the future.

 Frequently Asked Questions